Skyhawkbotics/firstdocs/source/docs/programming/git.md

 !!! abstract

-    This page teaches FTC teams how to best use git for their robot code.
+    This page teaches FTC teams how to best use Git for their robot code.

 !!! note

-    This guide uses the git CLI, and GitHub Desktop.
+    This guide uses the Git CLI, and GitHub Desktop.
 If you opt to use a different client, refer to its documentation.

 ## Resources